Thuthukile Zuma: Early life

 Zuma graduated from Westerford High School in December, 2006, and went on to complete a degree in anthropology in 2012 from the University of Witwatersrand.
-She co-owns Nyenyedzi Productions with her sisters Nokuthula Nomaquawe and Gugulethu Zuma-Ncube, which production company produced Mzansi Magic's sitcom, It’s for Life, in 2011.
+She co-owns Nyenyedzi Productions with her sisters Nokuthula Nomaqhawe and Gugulethu Zuma-Ncube, which production company produced Mzansi Magic's sitcom, It's for Life, in 2011.
 Also in 2011, she and her sister Gugulethu volunteered at Luthuli House, the headquarters of the African National Congress (ANC).

 She then joined the State Security Agency as a public liaison officer for less than a year, and, after the 2014 national elections, moved to the position of chief of staff for the Department of Telecommunications and Postal Services, where she received an annual salary of almost R1 million.
 It was reported that the position was never advertised, contrary to proper government procurement procedures.
-A statement released by the Department stated that “The minister only considered her capacity to do the job and her qualifications.
+A statement released by the department stated that “The minister only considered her capacity to do the job and her qualifications.
 Her genealogy was never a consideration.”
 The Public Service Commission investigated the appointment after complaints were lodged.

 Zuma resigned from her position as chief of staff in December, 2015.
-She continues to be involved in the ANC, and politics on behalf of her father and mother.
+As of 2017 she continued to be involved in the ANC, and politics on behalf of her father and mother.